The USA at a Glance

 The car is still the main mode of transportation for most US Americans.

 Due to the long history of cars and driving in the United States, the country has a very detailed and well-established system of roads.
-You have the famous interstate system, freeways or highways (called differently depending on region) which may require the payment of tolls, US federal highways, state routes, and rural roads.
+You have the famous interstate system, freeways or highways (the term varies by region) which may require the payment of tolls, US federal highways, state routes, and rural roads.
 The United States is one of the few countries in the world that does not use the metric system.
 Therefore distances, speed limits, etc., are measured in miles per hour (mph).
 Try to keep this in mind while driving in the United States.